Gary McAllister: Liverpool

 McAllister was appointed first team coach at Liverpool in July 2015.
 He left the position on 8 October 2015 after the sacking of Brendan Rodgers, but was appointed to an ambassadorial position at the club.

 Rangers

 When Rangers announced on 4 May 2018 that Steven Gerrard would be appointed as the club's new manager, it was also confirmed that McAllister would become his assistant.

 Return to Aston Villa

 On 13 November 2021, shortly after Aston Villa announced that Steven Gerrard would be appointed as the club's new manager, it was also confirmed that McAllister would return to the club as Gerrard's assistant.
 On 26 December 2021, for the second time in his career, McAllister acted as caretaker manager for Aston Villa - this time due to Steven Gerrard testing positive for COVID-19.
 He provided instructions on the touchline in a 3–1 defeat to Chelsea, with Gerrard watching the match on television at home.

 On 21 October 2022, McAllister was one of several coaches that left the club, following the sacking of Steven Gerrard the day prior.

+Personal life

+In September 2026, HM Revenue and Customs filed a bankruptcy petition against McAllister over an unpaid tax bill.
+A spokesman said McAllister had believed his tax adviser was in contact with HMRC about the matter and that he intended to resolve the matter immenently.